IBM-Cloud/docs/services/ObjectStorage/os_large_files.md

 {:pre: .pre}

-# Working with large files {: #large-files}
+# Storing large objects {: #large-files}

-Uploading objects is limited to a maximum size of 5 GB in a single upload.
-However, you can still upload objects larger than 5GB if segment them into smaller objects.
-Once the segmented objects have been uploaded, a manifest file is also needed to concatenate the segments into the original object.
-There are two ways to do this: Dynamic Large Objects (DLO) and Static Large Objects (SLO).
+Uploads are limited to a maximum size of 5 GB for a single upload.
+However, you can segment larger objects into smaller pieces and use a manifest file to concatenate the segments.
+As long as each segment is 5 GB or smaller during the upload process, there is no maximum size for your object after it is concatenated.
 {: shortdesc}

+There are two ways to do to upload large objects: Dynamic Large Objects (DLO) and Static Large Objects (SLO).

-### Dynamic Large Objects: {: #dynamic}
+## Dynamic Large Objects: {: #dynamic}

 There are two ways to handle DLO:
   * Have the Swift client handle everything automatically